 “I live literally right across the street [from Guilford College] in an apartment complex, and until about a couple weeks ago, I was in a different congressional district than my school,” Colby told Truthout.
 “It looks like a piece of spaghetti wiggled onto the map.”

 Across the nation, elected officials have manipulated district lines to favor one candidate or party over another.
 Like in Colby’s district, gerrymandering often impacts communities of color the most by diminishing their political influence.
 It’s widespread use by Republicans and Democrats alike constitutes one of the nation’s most substantial voting barriers.
-It leads to the packing of like-minded voters into the same district, and limiting the ability of both incumbents and challengers to mount successful bids, and the splitting apart of communities.
+It leads to the packing of like-minded voters into the same district, and limiting the ability of both incumbents and challengers to mount successful bids, not to mention the splitting apart of communities.

-Because the Supreme Court’s gutting of the Voting Rights Act took place after the most recent round of redistricting, the Brennan Center’s Michael Li predicts a greater impact in redistricting after the 2020 US Census.
-“There clearly are instances where people’s vote[s] are effectively rendered meaningless in the general election, because the district will never flip in the general election,” Li said.
+Because the Supreme Court’s gutting of the Voting Rights Act took place after the most recent round of redistricting, the Brennan Center’s Michael Li predicts a greater impact in redistricting after the 2020 U.S. census.
+“There clearly are instances where people’s votes are effectively rendered meaningless in the general election because the district will never flip in the general election,” Li said.
 “Everything gets decided then, in the primary, which … is a low turnout affair.”

 Depending on one’s district, a voter’s influence may be diminished (or strengthened) based solely on the way its lines are drawn.
 But there’s another voting structure that diminishes the influence of certain categories of voters.
-For example, even if things had gone off without a hitch in New York on Tuesday, independent voters would have still been left out simply due to the nature of the state’s closed primary system.
+For example, even if things had gone off without a hitch in New York on Tuesday, Independent voters would have still been left out simply due to the nature of the state’s closed primary system.

 Primaries vs. Caucuses

-A federal judge denied a request on Tuesday for a temporary restraining order that would have opened up New York’s primary election to all voters, allowing registered independents to cast a ballot.
+A federal judge denied a request on Tuesday for a temporary restraining order that would have opened up New York’s primary election to all voters, allowing registered Independents to cast a ballot.
 A lawsuit filed by Election Justice USA complained of registration purges and of some voters’ party affiliations being changed without cause.

 Sanders has also done well in state caucuses, which involve a series of local party precinct meetings.
 Caucuses are thought to benefit Sanders because the format rewards candidates with very committed supporters.
 Long speeches and multiple rounds of voting accompany caucuses.

-But not everyone agrees that caucuses are as inclusive as primaries.
+Still, not everyone agrees that caucuses are as inclusive as primaries.
 Caucus meetings can run for hours longer than expected, forcing many to leave early.
 During the Iowa caucuses, county delegates were awarded in several Iowa Democratic caucus precincts on the basis of a tie-breaking coin flip.

 But in both primaries and caucuses, one’s vote selects delegates to attend a county convention.
 There, more delegates are selected to go on to the congressional district state convention.
 Those delegates in turn elect those who attend the national convention.

 Colby is one of the many voters who feel that the Democratic Party’s delegate system is undemocratic and rigged to favor establishment candidates.
-Hundreds of “unpledged” and unelected party elites known as superdelegates have a colossal impact on the primary election.
+Hundreds of unpledged and unelected party elites known as superdelegates have a colossal impact on the primary election.

 Superdelegates make up about 15 percent of the Democratic Party’s total delegates, and candidates need 30 percent of party delegates to clinch the nomination.
-This unaccountable party aristocracy cements traditional, establishment politics and provides another obstacle not just to voters like Colby, but also to candidates popularly chosen by the grassroots.
+This unaccountable party aristocracy cements traditional, establishment politics and provides another obstacle not just to voters like Colby but also to candidates popularly chosen by the grassroots.